Kristina01111000/Drws_site/README.md

 11/13
-- On footer see if i can center the podcast with dr w, maybe put it into the second menu?
 - Make quizzes for every lesson, in the SRS, aim for 6 to 10 questions
 - Add a sentence for each lesson
-- Brainstorm  some challenges that people can do , 30 day, maybe a nutrition chanllenge? a list of 4e snacks or meals they can make? yoga challenge
 - Try popupally then if the popups work switch to optinmonster, maybe switch to pro next week
 - Look up what user activity by cohort means on google analytics,
 - add the four element doctor gmail to the google analytics page